 Hermana Conference - This annual event serves as our national leadership development programming for adult leaders.
 Each year, participants see inspirational speakers, participate in leadership development and educational workshops.
 The MANA Train-the-Trainer method allows for the materials to be used as turn-key resources for leaders to share with their Chapter and Affiliate members.

 Latina Savings Project - This innovative project is the newest community education model MANA uses, in partnership with The Women's Institute for a Secure Retirement (WISER), to provide workshops on managing finances and making educated financial decisions, particularly with regards to credit, retirement and homeownership, and encouraging participants to begin saving.
 The turnkey model allows communities to deliver financial literacy education and, in partnership with local credit unions or banks, help individuals open a savings account to begin saving for short-term needs, with an eye on long-term financial goals.

-Latinas Count - NEW Civic Engagement Initiative for 2020.
-Latinas are a significant portion of the U.S. demographics and are heads of household, trusted community members, and influential in their homes as well as their communities.
-2020 represents a significant opportunity for Latinas to be heard and to impact the well-being of our communities and our nation through voting and participation in the 2020 Census.
+Latinas Count - Civic Engagement Initiative: Latinas are a significant portion of the U.S. demographics and are heads of household, trusted community members, and influential in their homes as well as their communities.
+2024 represents a significant opportunity for Latinas to be heard and to impact the well-being of our communities and our nation through voting.
 This initiative aims to empower Latinas to be counted.

 Las Primeras® Awards - The MANA Las Primeras® Awards honor Latinas who demonstrate important ‘firsts’ in their fields with a national impact on the Hispanic community.
 The achievements of these extraordinary women show the important contributions Latinas make to this country.
 Las Primeras® serves as an educational program and commemoration of how far we have come as Latina leaders, yet serves as an important reminder of the long road ahead for full inclusion of Latinas in the top levels of leadership in this country.